1. Capacitance matrix extraction for a transmon qubit designed using Qiskit Metal

 qtcad_renderer.run_qtcad("cap")

-This will generate a JSON file qtcad_data.json which will be used to configure QTCAD and run the simulation, which will output the capacitance matrix into the file qtcad_output_cap.pickle.
+This will generate a JSON file qtcad_data.json which will be used to configure QTCAD and run the simulation.
+Inside the output_dir directory, QTCAD will store the capacitance matrix into the file qtcad_output_cap.pickle.

 Note